SELL CONCIERGE SERVICE

 Instead it’s a learning exercise, it helps validate a value proposition, de-risk the new business idea, and get plenty of insights to put together a meaningful financial plan.

-And in case orders start piling up, you will have enough validation to meet with investors and convince them to give you the funds required to automate the most time consuming and customer critical operations, starting in this way the proper infrastructure able to deliver the value proposition.
+And if orders start piling up, you will have enough validation to meet with investors and convince them to give you the funds required to automate the most time consuming and customer critical operations, thus creating the proper infrastructure able to deliver the value proposition.

 The concierge service requires a landing page with an order form able to accept customers payments, and advertising campaigns to drive traffic.